Woman dies from stage four cancer after DHB's systemic failures

 “However, I am concerned about a lack of critical thinking at key points by the clinicians involved in Mrs A’s care,” she said in her report to the HDC.

-Dr Smalldridge stated there were multiple missed opportunities throughout the woman’s care and she was never advised of an option to remove her uterus.
+Smalldridge said there were multiple missed opportunities throughout the woman’s care and she was never advised of an option to remove her uterus.

 “Each visit seemed to be looked at in isolation as an individual episode of care rather than a continuum.
 She was repeatedly given blood and iron infusions because of anaemia.
 This and the repeated referrals from the GP should have raised “red flags.”

-Dr Smalldridge emphasised the missed opportunities for timely diagnosis through further imaging, five years of symptoms and numerous interactions with Te Whatu Ora, no concrete plan was established to address her condition, and surgery wasn’t presented as a viable option.
+Smalldridge emphasised the missed opportunities for timely diagnosis through further imaging, five years of symptoms and numerous interactions with Te Whatu Ora, with no concrete plan established to address her condition and surgery not being presented as a viable option.

 “There has been a severe departure from the standard of care/accepted practice in this case.”

-Over the five years, Mrs A had three hysteroscopies with no pelvic ultrasound to which TWOTTT responded there were resource constraints and Mrs A did not reach the threshold for an urgent scan which the HDC did not find acceptable.
+Over the five years, Mrs A had three hysteroscopies with no pelvic ultrasound.
+Twottt responded there were resource constraints and Mrs A did not reach the threshold for an urgent scan, which the HDC did not find acceptable.

 “I consider that Mrs A should have had further imaging between 2014 and 2018 to visualise her ovaries.

-Te Whatu Ora expressed its sincere condolences to Mrs A’s family and stated that it aims to provide excellent care and apologised it did not meet the whānau’s reasonable expectations.
+Te Whatu Ora expressed its sincere condolences to Mrs A’s family, saying it aims to provide excellent care, and apologised it did not meet the whānau’s reasonable expectations.

-Te Whatu Ora also accepted there continues to be inequity of access to health care and health outcomes for Māori compared to non-Māori, which is present across New Zealand and stated it continues to strive to recognise and address inequity across all its services.
+Te Whatu Ora also accepted there continues to be inequity of access to health care and health outcomes for Māori compared with non-Māori, which is present across New Zealand, and said it continues to strive to recognise and address inequity across all its services.

 Shannon Pitman is a Whangārei based reporter for Open Justice covering courts in the Te Tai Tokerau region.
 She is of Ngāpuhi/ Ngāti Pūkenga descent and has worked in digital media for the past five years.
 She joined NZME in 2023.